VivieneDeG/MediumRare/README.md

 [Live Demo](https://medium-rare-stories.herokuapp.com/#/)

-MediumRare is a clone of the online publishing platform Medium where users can post stories, opinion pieces, or articles about topics that matter to them.
+MediumRare is a clone of the online publishing platform Medium as it looked circa 2019, where users can post stories, opinion pieces, or articles about topics that matter to them.

 # Technologies
 + Ruby on Rails